Thunder9001/GoL/README.txt

 My implementation of Conway's game of life.
 Press Enter/Return to pause/play the game.

+Input the initial state for the game in the input.txt file.
+There are two output files:
+outputState.txt outputs into the same format as the input excluding iterations and tickrate. outputGrid.txt outputs the dimensions of the grid and a representation of the grid with 0s and 1s.
+0s being dead cells, and 1s being alive cells.

 File input follows this format:
 Iterations/Tick rate
 Width/Height